apmmer/equilator-api/README.md

 A fast service that can store ranges and calculate winning probabilities with hands weight.
 This service is a small part of a big project.

-Your trip thru this project:
+Your journey thru this project: